What Can My Taxes Tell Me About My Retirement Contributions?

 If you would like to have a further conversation about your financial plan and how you could be making better decisions about your contributions give us a call at 412-357-2002.

 This is meant for educational purposes only.
 It should not be considered investment advice, nor does it constitute a recommendation to take a particular course of action.
-Waddell & Reed and its representatives do not offer tax advice.
+LPL Financial and its representatives do not offer tax advice.

 If you withdraw money from a traditional IRA before age 59½, your deductible contributions and earnings will be taxed as ordinary income.
 You may also be subject to a 10% penalty on early withdrawals.